Key Stage 1 (Years 1&2)

 Year 2 SAT’s

-In addition to all the exciting learning we have planned for the children over the year, the Year 2 children will be doing their SAT tests during the first half of the summer term as they near the end of Key Stage 1.
-These are national tests and we are required to administer them to all Year 2 pupils.
-They will take the form of reading comprehension tests, maths papers and tests on spelling, punctuation and grammar.
-The government have reviewed and changed the SAT tests for Year 2 in line with the requirements of the new National Curriculum.
-There will be a meeting held in the school hall for parents to give you further information during January and a leaflet will be sent home to all Year 2 parents.
-If you require more information please see Mrs Halley.
+In addition to all the exciting learning we have planned for the children this year, Year 2 children will be doing their SAT tests in the first half of the summer term as they near the end of KS1.
+These are national tests, and we are required to administer them to all Year 2 pupils.
+They will take the form of reading comprehension, maths and SPAG (spelling, punctuation and grammar) papers.
+We will give you more information about these tests nearer the time, however if you wish to view past papers then please use the blue tab on the top left-hand side of this page entitled Year 2 (KS1) End of Year Expectations to find the links.